ErpNetDocs/tech/modules/applications/mssync/sync-jobs/calendar.md

 - If **User2** has synchronization enabled but **User1** does not, the activity will **not** appear in Outlook.
 - The same rule applies in reverse: when User2 creates an activity, it will only synchronize if **User2** has synchronization enabled.

-## Initial sync (first-time synchronization)
+## Considerations and specific scenarios

-1. Only remote events (from Microsoft 365) occurring from today until one month later will be synchronized.
+-  Only remote events (from Microsoft 365) occurring from today until one month later will be synchronized.
 In other words, MSSync will pull all Microsoft 365 events from today until the next month and create corresponding @@name activities.

-## Considerations and specific scenarios

 - @@name activities older than 1 day will not be synchronized.
 - When an @@name activity is in read-only state (`Released`, `Closed`), all updates triggered from Microsoft 365 will fail.
 This will result in a synchronization conflict, and the Microsoft 365 activity will be marked accordingly.
 - Recurring events are not supported.